curl/curl/docs/cmdline-opts/location.md

 When authentication is used, or send cookie with `-H Cookie:`, curl only sends its credentials to the initial host.
 If a redirect takes curl to a different host, it does not get the credentials pass on.
-See also--location-trusted on how to change this.
+See --location-trusted on how to change this.

 Limit the amount of redirects to follow by using the --max-redirs option.